The Basic Paleo Plan

 Sample Meal Plan: Weight Loss

 Breakfast: Shrimp scramble with basil and steamed spinach. ¼ cup blueberries.
-Espresso.
+Espresso or Bone Broth.

 Lunch: Chicken salad with red onions, romaine lettuce, artichoke hearts and mixed bell peppers.
 Dressing: Lemon/Olive Oil with a hint of garlic.
 Green tea with lemon.